 Located just a short drive from Pamplona is the lovely coastal city of San Sebastian.
 After the San Fermin Festival, we took a break at San Sebastián to eat a lot of Pinchos.

 Located on the sea, this city in Basque Country is known for its food.
 It also has an incredible beach.
 See our full Spain Travel Guide

 Tossa De Mar is a beautiful city in Costa Brava with a medieval fort overlooking the sea and city.
 There is a medieval village that is beautiful to walk through the cobblestone streets and there is a fantastic beach.

 Costa Brava is one of the most beautiful regions in Spain and a great way to see it is on the water.
 If you want a taste of Costa Brava but don’t have time to visit Girona, book a kayak and snorkeling tour from Barcelona.

 Getting Around Spain

-- Provided you are over the age of 21 and have a driving license then hiring a car is hassle free and can work out cheaper than train travel in the long run.
+- Provided you are over the age of 21 and have a driving license then hiring a car is hassle-free and can work out cheaper than train travel in the long run.

-- If you chose to hire a car, it can easily be arranged for the hire company to bring your car to the airport to meet you so you can hit the ground running…or rather, driving!
+- If you chose to hire a car, it can easily be arranged for the hiring company to bring your car to the airport to meet you so you can hit the ground running…or rather, driving!